Moon Image

 The Distance Between Earth and the Moon

 The moon has both a maximum and minimum distance from the Earth.
 During its furthest approach to the Earth, the moon is about 251,000 miles away.
 During its closest approach, the moon is around 226,000 miles away.
-Although the difference between these two numbers may not seem like much, it’s a difference of about four Earths.
-How the distance between the Earth and moon changes may not seem too important, but it actually has a profound impact on our world and how we see our nearest celestial neighbor.
+Although the difference between these two numbers may not seem significant, it’s a difference of about four Earths.
+How the distance between the Earth and the moon changes may not appear too important, but it actually has a profound impact on our world and how we perceive our nearest celestial neighbor.

 The Distance To The Moon And Its Impact On Earth